payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-cmd-line.md

-# Deploying an Application from the Command Line
+# Deploying Applications on the Command Line

+## Deploying an Application
 As noted in section [Starting an Instance](../starting-instance.md#starting-an-instance-from-the-command-line), all Payara Micro actions are run for the Payara Micro JAR, all in one command; it is not possible to start an instance with one command, and deploy an application to it with another.

 The general structure of starting, configuring, and deploying an application to an instance is as follows: